markalderson/qlite/README.md

 Use QLite when:

-* you want an extremely compact implementation
+* you want an extremely compact implementation (less than 3KB)
 * you're strongly interested in understanding the implementation of 3rd party software you include in your projects

 Otherwise, just use the regular Q implementation.
 It has more features and is well tested.